oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

 ## Task 2: Initialize the Lab

 Create and run the PL/SQL procedures to initialize the lab before you synchronize ADB and Data Catalog.
+These initialization procedures will:
+* Install the workshop utlities
+* Add a database user named **moviestream**
+* Create and populate several tables

 1. Copy and paste the following script into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.